rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-Notice how each file only describes its own entity with a type and its relations.
-A relation can be a type from a different file (e.g. a Message type still has the relation to a User type even though the User type is defined somewhere else).
-Furthermore, note the `extend` statement on the Query and Mutation types.
+Each file only describes its own entity, with a type and its relations.
+A relation can be a type from a different file, such as a Message type that still has the relation to a User type even though the User type is defined somewhere else.
+Note the `extend` statement on the Query and Mutation types.
 Since you have more than one of those types now, you need to extend the types.
-Finally you have to define shared base types for them in the *src/schema/index.js*:
+Next, define shared base types for them in the *src/schema/index.js*:

 {{< highlight javascript >}}
 import { gql } from 'apollo-server-express';